-NYS – New York State short term disability benefits are a government sponsored program administered by the NY Workers Compensation Board.
-The program covers most workers in private industry.
+NYS short term disability is a state mandated benefit program for people who work in New York State.
+The government sponsored program is administered by the NY Workers Compensation Board, and covers most workers in private industry.

 While good to have, the program has holes.
 You will find that the payment amounts are rather small, and don’t last terribly long.
+Also, not every person who lives in the state is eligible to receive program benefits.
 These are some of the key points about NYS short term disability benefits:

 - How much does it pay?